SunakazeKun/KinopioDB/README.md

 * **List**
 * **Dictionary**

-## Common properties & links
+## Common properties
-A handful of properties and link types are shared by every object and may not be included as part of class definitions.
-Some properties don't appear to be used and may be useless.
+A handful of properties are shared by all objects and should not be included as part of class definitions.
+Some properties don't appear to be used anyway and may be useless.

-### Properties
 | Property | Type | Used |
 | -------- | ---- | ---- |
 | Comment | String | ? |